| Title: | Analyze Data from Stepped Wedge Cluster Randomized Trials |

 exp_time |

-One of c("IT", "ETI", "NCS", "TEH"); model for exposure time.
+One of c("IT", "ETI", "DCT", "NCS", "TEH"); model for exposure time.
 "IT" encodes an immediate treatment model with a single treatment effect parameter.
 "ETI" is an exposure time indicator model, including one indicator variable for each exposure time point.
 "NCS" uses a natural cubic spline model for the exposure time trend.
-"TEH" includes a random slope term in the model, allowing the treatment effect to vary by timepoint. |
+"TEH" includes a random slope term in the model, allowing the treatment effect to vary by timepoint.
+"DCT" encodes a delayed constant treatment model, which estimates individual effects for a specified number of washout periods (set via the 'w' parameter in 'advanced') followed by a single constant treatment effect. |

 cal_time |